 Wilson disease Wilson Disease In Wilson disease, a rare hereditary disorder, the liver does not excrete excess copper into the bile as it normally does, resulting in accumulation of copper in the liver and liver damage.... read more (a disease that causes a buildup of copper in your body)

 Brain tumors Overview of Brain Tumors A brain tumor is a growth in your brain that may or may not be cancer.
 Brain tumors may start in your brain or may have spread to your brain (metastasized) from another part of your body.
 Brain... read more and strokes Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more
+As with all organs in the body, the brain needs oxygen and nutrients... read more

 Head injuries, especially if they happen over and over, such as in boxing or football

 Certain medicines, such as some medicine for schizophrenia and some anti-nausea medicine